 3. Drink More Water

 According to the Australian Dietary Guidelines, women need to consume an average of 2 litres of fluid a day to stay healthy, while men should consume around 2.5 litres.
 Although some of these fluids will come from food, the majority of your fluid intake is what you drink.
+For more information on IV hydration please visit IV Health.

 Water is the best way to prevent dehydration and your body needs it to perform essential functions, which is why it’s a good idea to make sure that the majority of your fluid intake is made up of drinking water.
 Using the best water filters is a great way to ensure access to great-tasting, healthy water.
 When you drink a healthy amount of water each day, you may notice a range of benefits, including having more energy, clearer skin and better blood circulation.